theogravity/apifire/README.md

 ## Fork notice

-- Uses a custom `json-schema-ref-parser` build that adds `$originalRef` as a reference to the original `$ref` to the output schema, which is useful for static analysis when trying to generate types
+- Uses a custom `json-schema-ref-parser-alt` build that adds a `x-original-ref` property as a reference to the original `$ref` to the output schema, which is useful for static analysis when trying to generate types

 ## Install